PerseusDL/ArabicBetacode/README.md

 # Arabic betaCode

  Although both Windows and Mac OS now support Arabic, it is still quite difficult to type and edit Arabic texts.
 It is particularly frustrating to edit and manipulate fully vocalized texts, since most fonts either render “short vowels” (*ḥarakāt*) invisible, or do not render them properly.
-Because of the “stacking,” i.e. “short vowels” being placed on top of letters and on top of each other, it becomes impossible to *edit* texts and one is often forced to go into delete-and-retype mode (and there is still no guarantee, because of visual issues, that all the letters and “short vowels” will actually be in the right order). **betaCode** makes typing fully-vocalized Arabic texts easy on any machine through the use of simple character combinations and rendering into various transliteration schemes and the Arabic script (scroll below for examples).
+Because of the “stacking,” i.e. “short vowels” being placed on top of letters and on top of each other, it becomes impossible to *edit* texts and one is often forced to go into delete-and-retype mode (and there is still no guarantee, because of visual issues, that all the letters and “short vowels” will actually be in the right order). **betaCode** can make it easy to type fully-vocalized Arabic texts on any machine through the use of simple character combinations and automatic rendering into various transliteration schemes and the Arabic script (scroll below for examples).

-**betaCode** is first converted into a one-to-one transliteration scheme, which combines one-to-one transliteration conventions from various academic transliteration schemes.
-Such scheme is necessary, since none of the existing academic transliteration schemes (American/Library of Congress, British, French, German) allow to represent Arabic text unambiguously for computational purposes.
-Arabic **betaCode** transliteration can be then converted into any transliteration conventions.
-At the moment the following schemes are implemented (not yet fully):
+**betaCode** is first converted into a one-to-one transliteration scheme, which combines conventions from various academic transliteration schemes.
+Such scheme is necessary, since none of the existing academic schemes (American/Library of Congress, British, French, German, etc.) allow representing Arabic text unambiguously for computational purposes.
+Arabic **betaCode** transliteration can be then converted into any transliteration convention.
+At the moment the following schemes are implemented:

 * Library of Congress Romanization of Arabic
-* Simplified transliteration (essentially LOC but without diacritics)
+* Simplified transliteration (LOC without diacritics)
 * Arabic script (the rules of *hamzaŧ* orthography are implemented, but may require some additional testing)

 **NB:** The idea of **betaCode** is borrowed from the Classicists who developed ["a method of representing, using only ASCII characters, characters and formatting found in ancient Greek texts"](http://en.wikipedia.org/wiki/Beta_Code).
 The current **betaCode** is inspired by, and is therefore quite similar to, the [arabTex scheme](http://www2.informatik.uni-stuttgart.de/ivi/bs/research/arab_e.htm).
-Linguists working with Arabic are commonly using [Buckwalter transliteration](http://en.wikipedia.org/wiki/Buckwalter_transliteration), which essentially is a betaCode, but less readable.
+Linguists working with Arabic are commonly using [Buckwalter transliteration](http://en.wikipedia.org/wiki/Buckwalter_transliteration), which is very similar to the current betaCode, but less readable.

 ## Basic principles:
 Every Arabic letter is betaCoded with its one-letter equivalent,